lenesk/sokolova.dk/describing-percentage-in-danish.md

 # Describing percentage in Danish: *procent, procentdel/procentandel, procentpoint & procentvis*

 Are you writing a PD3 or a Studieprøven essay?
-You will defintely need words *procent, procentdel/procentandel, procentpoint* and *procentvis*, while describing the data material during the exam.
-In this short blob post, you'll learnt how you desctibe percentage correctly.
+You will need words like *procent, procentdel/procentandel, procentpoint* and *procentvis*, while describing the data material during the exam.

-## Note grammatical forms:
+In this blog post, you'll learn how you desctibe percentage correctly.

+## Grammatical forms

-*En procent* (plural indefinite is also *procent* after a number: 30 procent), also *30 pct.* You cannot use the plural form 'procenter', if you have a preceding numeral.
+*En procent* (plural indefinite is also *procent* after a number: 30 procent), also *30 pct.*
+You cannot use the plural form 'procenter', if you have a preceding numeral.
 See more examples with *procent*:

 > *Ifølge tabellen er det lidt over 30 pct. af de adspurgte i hver aldersgruppe, der tror, at antallet af overtrædelser af straffeloven i perioden fra 2011 til 2016 ikke har ændret sig*.